I hope you’ll agree with me when I say:

 If you have ever been in the dissection lab and thought a textbook illustration looked nothing like the cadaver before your eyes, this is the book for you.
 Its defining feature is a full-color photograph of real tissue accompanies each anatomical structure.
 Moreover, schematics and traditional illustrations are included so you can cross-reference from schematic to photograph to live cadaver.
 As in the other books mentioned, Anatomy: A Photographic Atlas has a regional organization.
 There are over 1200 images for illustrative purposes and to emphasize clinical cases.

-- Photographs of live cadavers makes it easier to recognize spatial dimensions when performing surgery and even when in the dissection lab.
+- Photographs of live cadavers make it easier to recognize spatial dimensions when performing surgery and even when in the dissection lab.

 - There is a singular focus on functional connections between organs and between organs and tissues.
 This helps many people more easily visualize anatomical structures.